wp-plugins/responsive-eu-cookie-notice/readme.txt

 License: GPL2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A simple, configurable notice that appears at the top of the page.
 Easily closed by the user.
-Javascript-based cookie handling is compatible with Wordpress front-end caching strategies.
+Javascript-based cookie handling works with caching.

 == Description ==